Trzcianka-Kolonia, Świętokrzyskie Voivodeship

 Trzcianka-Kolonia (till December 31, 2001 as at Kolonia Trzcianka) is a colony in the administrative district of Gmina Osiek, within Staszów County, Świętokrzyskie Voivodeship, in south-central Poland.
 It lies approximately 6 km south-west of Osiek, 20 km south-east of Staszów, and 72 km south-east of the regional capital Kielce.

 The village has a population of 89.

-Demography

-According to the 2002 Poland census, there were 100 people residing in Trzcianka-Kolonia village, of whom 48% were male and 52% were female.
-In the village, the population was spread out, with 28% under the age of 18, 34% from 18 to 44, 22% from 45 to 64, and 16% who were 65 years of age or older.